-1.2 Captain

-- 1.2.1 If at any time the captain is not available, a deputy shall act for him. - 1.2.2 If a captain is not available to nominate the players, then any person associated with that team may act as his deputy to do so.
-See clause 1.1. - 1.2.3 At any time after the nomination of the players, only a nominated player can act as deputy in discharging the duties and responsibilities of the captain as stated in these Playing Conditions, including at the toss.
-See clause 13.4(The toss). - 1.2.4 Each Member Board must nominate its 'Test Team Captain' to the ICC when appointed. - 1.2.5 If the 'Test Team Captain' is not participating in a series, the relevant Home Board must nominate a replacement 'Test Team Captain' for the series.
-The Home Board shall advise the series Match Referee. - 1.2.6 If the 'Test Team Captain' plays in a match without being the nominated captain for that match, he will be deemed to be the captain should any penalties be applied for over rate breaches under the ICC Code of Conduct.

-Attention is drawn to the difference to the Law here, where only a nominated player on the team sheet can act as deputy for the Captain at the toss.
+1.2 Captain 1.2.1 1.2.2 1.2.3 1.2.4 1.2.5 If at any time the captain is not available, a deputy shall act for him.
+If a captain is not available to nominate the players, then any person associated with that team may act as his deputy to do so.
+See clause 1.1.
+At any time after the nomination of the players, only a nominated player can act as deputy in discharging the duties and responsibilities of the captain as stated in these Playing Conditions, including at the toss.
+See clause 13.4(The toss).
+Each Member Board must nominate its 'Test Team Captain' to the ICC when appointed.
+If the 'Test Team Captain' is not participating in a series, the relevant Home Board must nominate a replacement 'Test Team Captain' for the series.
+The Attention is drawn to the difference to the Law here, where only a nominated player on the team sheet can act as deputy for the Captain at the toss.
 The Captain for the series should be confirmed at the pre series meeting and if he is not the Captain on the day of a match but still plays, he will be deemed responsible for over rate breaches should there be a charge.
 Should this situation arise, it is only the original Captain who is charged and not the Captain on the day.
 (Two players are not charged - only one).
 For clarity the member board should in writing inform the ICC and/or the match referee (if a late change) if the nominated captain has been changed in any format of the game.

-This Clause is to be applied as written even if the fielding Captain does not take the field at all due to an injury during the batting innings.

-1.3 Responsibility of captains

-The captains are responsible at all times for ensuring that play is conducted within the Spirit of Cricket, as well as within these Playing Conditions.

-2 THE UMPIRES

-2.1 Appointment and attendance

-The following rules for the selection and appointment of Test Match umpires shall be followed as far as it is practicable to do so:

-- 2.1.1 The umpires shall control the game as required by these Playing Conditions, with absolute impartiality and shall be present at the ground at least two hours before the scheduled start of the first day's play, and at least 1.5 hours before the scheduled start of each succeeding day's play. - 2.1.2 The ICC shall establish an 'Elite Panel' of umpires who shall be contracted to the ICC. - 2.1.3 Each Full Member shall nominate from its panel of first class umpires up to four umpires to an 'International Panel'. - 2.1.4 The ICC shall appoint the two on-field umpires to stand in each Test Match.
-Neither of the umpires shall be from the same country as the participating teams and shall be selected from the Elite Panel or the International Panel. - 2.1.5 As early as possible before each Test Match, the ICC will advise the Home Board of the names of its appointees and the Home Board will advise the Manager of the visiting team of all umpires' names.
+1.2.6 Home Board shall advise the series Match Referee.
+If the 'Test Team Captain' plays in a match without being the nominated captain for that match, he will be deemed to be the captain should any penalties be applied for over rate breaches under the ICC Code of Conduct.
+Responsibility of captains at all due to an injury during the batting innings.
+The cap otains are responsible at all times for ensuring that play is conducted within the Cricket, as well as within these Playing Conditions.
+2 THE UMPIRES 2.1 Appointment and attendance The foll followed owing rules for the selection and appointment of Test Match umpires shall be a sfar as it is practicable to do so: 2.1.1 The umpires shall control the game as required by these Playing Conditions, with absolute impartiality and shall be present at the ground at least two hours before the scheduled start of the first day's play, and at least 1.5 hours before the scheduled start of each succeeding day's play.
+2.1.2 The ICC shall establish an 'Elite Panel' of umpires who shall be contracted to the ICC.
+2.1.3 Each Full Member shall nominate from its panel of first class umpires up to four umpires to an 'International Panel'.
+2.1.4 The ICC shall appoint the two on-field umpires to stand in each Test Match.
+Neither of the umpires shall be from the same country as the participating teams and shall be selected from the Elite Panel or the International Panel.
+2.1.5 As early as possible before each Test Match, the ICC will advise the Home Board of the names of its appointees and the Home Board will advise the Manager of the visiting team of all umpires' names.